k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 After the [meeting][time-is-money] of 27th of September, in which we accepted to pay for the parquet, we are waiting for the delivery of the flat, for the 16th of October, as [agreed][mail-20160927] .
-However the works seems to be stopped.
-I write again to Mr. Klugsberger, without receiving reply, as usual.
+However the works seems to have stopped.
+I write to Mr. Klugsberger, without receiving reply, as usual.
 So, I am forced to ask our lawyer to write him.

 Mr. Klugsberger reply the 17th of October, assuring us that the parquet will be installed soon.
 He also send the